It’s February. It’s cold. And I feel like the “Christmas-food” isn’t ending this year.

 - Drizzle flesh with olive oil and put flesh down on baking sheet.

-- While squash cools, heat 2 Tbsp of olive oil in large saucepan on medium heat.
+- After 10 minutes of the squash cooling, heat 2 Tbsp of olive oil in large saucepan on medium heat.
 Add onions, garlic and celery.
 Cook for 3-4 minutes on medium heat until onions are transparent.

-- Add apples, cook until softened, about another 4 minutes, stirring frequently.
+- Add chopped apple, cook until softened, about another 4 minutes, stirring frequently.
 Add cumin, salt and pepper.
+Cook for 1-2 minutes, stirring frequently.

-- Scoop out flesh of squash (careful – may still be hot!) and add to saucepan.
+- Once squash is cooled enough for you to handle, scoop out flesh of squash with a large spoon (careful – may still be hot!) and add to saucepan.
 Add in broth and bring to a boil.

 - Let simmer for about 10 minutes.
-Then add coconut milk.
+Then add coconut milk and stir.
+Simmer on low-medium for another 10 minutes.

-- Puree soup with a hand immersion blender, food processor or blender.
+- Then puree soup with a hand immersion blender, food processor or blender.
 Do it in batches to help reduce spillage if using a food processor/blender.
 Be careful not to burn yourself!

 - Season with cinnamon, nutmeg, salt and pepper to taste.
 Serve hot.